YenchungChen/Learning-Latent-Residual/README.md

 ### Introduction
 The proposed framework aims to perform frame-by-frame video compression enhancement.
 We focus on utilizing the residual information, which is the difference between a compressed video and its corresponding original/uncompressed one, and propose a fairly efficient way to transmit the residual with the compressed video in order to boost the quality of video compression.
-For more details, please checkout our [video](https://www.bmvc2020-conference.com/conference/papers/paper_0174.html), [paper](https://people.cs.nctu.edu.tw/~walon/publications/chen2020bmvc.pdf), and [supplemeantry materials](https://people.cs.nctu.edu.tw/~walon/publications/chen2020bmvc_supp.pdf).
+For more details, please check out our [video](https://www.bmvc2020-conference.com/conference/papers/paper_0174.html), [paper](https://people.cs.nctu.edu.tw/~walon/publications/chen2020bmvc.pdf), and [supplemeantry materials](https://people.cs.nctu.edu.tw/~walon/publications/chen2020bmvc_supp.pdf).

 ### Installation
 Download repository: